 If you have looked at the ingredient list on any skincare product, many ingredients are often listed, most of which you cannot pronounce and likely are not familiar with.
 The FDA in the United States regulates skincare, and we have different standards than other countries, like those in the EU.

-The first thing that you should know is that not every ingredient will be on the label.
+First, you should know that not every ingredient will be on the label.
 FDA cosmetic labeling regulations state that ingredients considered trade secrets need not be disclosed on the label.
 Instead, you may see “and other ingredients.”
-Additives used for fragrance may also be listed simply as “fragrance” without disclosing what those ingredients are.
+Additives used for fragrance may also be listed simply as “fragrance” without disclosing those ingredients.

 Fear of Toxic Ingredients

-The idea that you could potentially expose your baby to something toxic is scary, and there is a lot of fear around using safe skincare and personal products when you are pregnant.
-When you start reading articles and blog posts online, it is easy to go down a rabbit hole of panicking about all of the “toxic” ingredients in all of the products you use on your body.
-The purpose of this article is to break down the evidence on what ingredients have risks that you should be aware of and how to find safe skin and body care products.
-We will also break down marketing claims and how to understand what terms mean.
+The idea that you could potentially expose your baby to something toxic is scary, and there is a lot of fear around using safe skincare and personal products when pregnant.
+When you start reading articles and blog posts online, it is easy to go down a rabbit hole of panicking about the “toxic” ingredients in the products you use on your body.
+This article aims to break down the evidence on what ingredients have risks you should be aware of, how to find safe skin and body care products, and to understand what marketing claims like “non-toxic” means.

 Ingredients to Avoid or Be Cautious About

-There are a few ingredients you should steer clear of when you are pregnant.
-Other ingredients are controversial, with less clear evidence on the risks.
+You should steer clear of a few ingredients when you are pregnant.
+Other ingredients are controversial, with less clear evidence of the risks.
 Let’s examine the safety and potential risks of these ingredients.